matomo-org/developer-documentation/docs/2.x/tracking-javascript-guide.md

 ---
 # JavaScript Tracking Client

-You can use the Javascript tracking client to track any application that supports Javascript: for example websites!
+You can use the JavaScript tracking client to track any application that supports JavaScript: for example websites!

-This guide will explain how you can use the Javascript tracking client to customize the way some of the web analytics data is recorded in Piwik.
+This guide will explain how you can use the JavaScript tracking client to customize the way some of the web analytics data is recorded in Piwik.

 ## Finding the Piwik Tracking Code